tigera/docs/calico-enterprise/compliance/overview.mdx

 **Supported**

+- Kubernetes/kubeadm
+- RKE
+- AWS/kOps
-- Kubernetes, on-premises
+- TKG
 - EKS
-- AWS using kOps
-- RKE

 **Required**

-- Stop using `calicoctl`

-   Because calicoctl cannot provide audit log data, you can no longer use calicoctl to manage resources ({{site.prodname}} and Kubernetes) for compliance reporting.
-Instead, use kubectl, Manager UI, or the Kubernetes API, to manage policy, tiers, and host endpoints.

-- Ensure that all nodes in your Kubernetes clusters must be time-synchronized using NTP or similar (for accurate audit log timestamps)
+- Ensure that all nodes in your Kubernetes clusters are time-synchronized using NTP or similar (for accurate audit log timestamps)

-**Recommended**

 - [Configure audit logs for Kubernetes resources]({{site.baseurl}}/visibility/elastic/audit-overview)

-    Although all {{site.prodname}} resources are configured for compliance reports, you must configure Kubernetes resources for audit logs through the Kubernetes API for a complete view of your resources.
+   You must configure audit logs for Kubernetes resources through the Kubernetes API to get a complete view of all resources.

 ### How To